 First, cooking will allow you to save serious money by eliminating your need to dine out at restaurants.
 I’m not even going to cover saving money at restaurants, because dining out is a losing battle.

-Immediately, you’ll cut that $2,620 off of your “out of home” food expenses, and replace it with only about 1/4 of the price in additional groceries.
+Immediately, you’ll massively cut that $3,459 for your “out of home” food expenses down, and replace it with only about 1/4 of the price in additional groceries.

 Unprocessed foods are not only much healthier (lower salt, lower sugar, lower additives), but they are much cheaper.
 Whenever something is processed/pre-packaged, cost is added through the supposed “value add” to the customer.
 I’ve found an unprocessed meal to generally be about 50% of the price of a pre-packaged meal.